markuspg/ubuntu/README.md

 vagrant plugin install vagrant-serverspec
 ```

-The `bin/box` script has subcommands for running both the automated tests
+The `bin/box` script has sub-commands for running both the automated tests
 and for performing exploratory testing.

-Use the `bin/box test` subcommand to run the automated Serverspec tests.
+Use the `bin/box test` sub-command to run the automated Serverspec tests.
 For example to execute the tests for the Ubuntu 18.04 box on VirtualBox, use
 the following: